FNDaaS: Content-agnostic Detection of Fake News sites: Introduction

 Evidently, the undoubted impact of fake news in our well-being has raised a lot of concerns among the community.
 BBC interviewed a panel of 50 experts: propaganda and fake news~\cite{bbc} were among the ``grand challenges we face in the 21st century''.
 Additionally, a US study~\cite{pew} found that 64\% of adults believe fake news stories cause a great deal of confusion, and 23\% said they had shared fabricated political stories themselves, by mistake or intentionally.

-This grand challenge has also led to an abundance of initiatives from journalists, moderators and experts (\eg DisinformationIndex~\cite{DisinformationIndex}, Snopes~\cite{snopes}, MBFC~\cite{mbfc}, Checkkology~\cite{Checkology}, Factcheck.org~\cite{factcheck}, CrossCheck~\cite{CrossCheck}), or academics ~\cite{10.14778/3137765.3137815, 10.1145/3308560.3316460, Bozarth_Budak_2020,9101457,10.1145/3437963.3441828} aiming to (manually) curate, verify and fact check content and claims of news sites.
-However, considering the sheer volume of fake news sites spawning in a short period of time, and especially during important events such as the USA presidential elections 2016 and 2020~\cite{10.1145/3447535.3462510}, or the COVID-19 pandemic~\cite{covidMisinf}), it is apparent that manual fact checking by journalists and other experts is not scalable.
+This grand challenge has also led to an abundance of initiatives from journalists, moderators and experts (\eg DisinformationIndex~\cite{DisinformationIndex}, Snopes~\cite{snopes}, MBFC~\cite{mbfc}, Checkkology~\cite{Checkology}, Factcheck.org~\cite{factcheck}, CrossCheck~\cite{CrossCheck}), or academics ~\cite{10.14778/3137765.3137815, 10.1145/3308560.3316460,9101457,10.1145/3437963.3441828} aiming to (manually) curate, verify and fact check content and claims of news sites.
+However, considering the sheer volume of fake news sites spawning in a short period of time, and especially during important events (\eg the USA presidential elections~\cite{10.1145/3447535.3462510}, the COVID-19 pandemic~\cite{covidMisinf} or the war in Ukraine~\cite{warukraine}), it is apparent that \emph{manual fact checking by journalists and other experts is not scalable}.

-Interestingly, there is a significant body of research aiming to provide automated misinformation detection by exploiting textual or content characteristics of published articles~\cite{9101457, ott-etal-2013-negative, mahyoob2020linguistic, oraby-etal-2015-thats, feng-hirst-2013-detecting, singh2017automated, 10.5555/2390665.2390708}.
-Albeit important proposals for detection, linguistic analysis has specific limitations arising from the language barriers.
-Indeed, automated machine-learning-based fake news detection systems need to be trained on text in a specific language to be highly performant.
+Interestingly, there is a significant body of research aiming to provide automated misinformation detection by exploiting textual or content characteristics of published articles~\cite{9101457, ott-etal-2013-negative, mahyoob2020linguistic, oraby-etal-2015-thats, singh2017automated, 10.5555/2390665.2390708}.
+Albeit important proposals, such approaches based on linguistic analysis have specific limitations arising from the language barriers; automated machine-learning-based fake news detection systems need to be trained on text in a specific language to be highly performing.
 However, with the majority of annotated articles and other computational resources in data and models focused on the English language, a large portion of news websites across the world are left unchecked.